AhnafNabil/poridhi.io.intern/SSH-Basic/infra-py/ssh-basic-py.md

 ![alt text](https://github.com/Konami33/poridhi.io.intern/raw/main/SSH-Basic/images/image-15.png)

-Steps to create the resources and servers in aws using PULUMI.
+### Steps to create the resources and servers in aws using PULUMI.

+1. **Configure AWS CLI**

-1. **Configure AWS CLI in your local machine**
+- Configure AWS CLI in your local machine with the necessary infromation.

   ```sh
   aws configure